LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/certificateResource/get-certificate-by-id.md

 subfoldername: Methods
 ---

-This API gets certificate by account id.
+This API gets certificate by account id and certificate id.

 ### Request